-Houseplants can make a huge difference on your interior.
+Houseplants can make a huge difference, decorate your interior with plants.

 1. Plants Fill Dead Space

 I hate dead space in a home.
 I’m the antithesis of a minimalist.

 I love layers and a filled home, so when I see empty corners in homes I am compelled to fill them.
 The easiest, most obvious and most effective way to do that is with a plant.